rapPayne/daam-server/README.md

 - Admin users are "admin", and "cmac"
 - Regular users are "me", and all the other regular users whose usernames and passwords you can look up in the database.

+### Bypassing security
+Testing routes is tough when you have to log in before they work.
+So we've written a bypass. `npm run start` and `npm run watch` both start the server with all protections turned off.
+All routes are open without authentication.

+### Enabling security
+Run `node apiServer` without the --skipAuth flag.

 ## Database collections
 See [database.json](database.json) for the final structure.
 Here's a general layout.
 ### menuItems